fermyon/developer/content/spin/contributing-docs.md

 ## Documents Relevant to Two or More Projects

 If a document is relevant to two or more projects, the dynamic body feature of bartholomew is to be used.
 Create the document in one of the projects with the content.
-In the other project(s) create a file with only the fron matter.
+In the other project(s) create a file with only the frontmatter.
 Then add the following field to the frontmatter:

 ```toml
 .